Chart Color Schemes

 The level of residential development activity in Hawthorn - North is very low in comparison to the average area assessed nationally by AreaSearch

-According to the latest AreaSearch quarterly estimate, the area is forecasted to gain 1,242 residents by 2041.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Population forecasts indicate Hawthorn - North will gain 1,242 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development